expfactory/expfactory/docs/pages/3-usage.md

  - create the variables file with the user ids specified
  - stop the container, making sure to restart with the same database mapped.

-A complete example of this is provided in the [test-parse-uri repository](https://github.com/expfactory-experiments/test-parse-url/tree/master/docker) and the commands are briefly summarized below.
+A complete example of this is provided in the [test-parse-url repository](https://github.com/expfactory-experiments/test-parse-url/tree/master/docker) and the commands are briefly summarized below.

 ```